andikatuluspangestu/andikatuluspangestu/README.md

 ### 👩‍💻 I'm working on
 - Student Ambassador At <a href = "https://kotakode.com">Kotakode</a>
 - Promotion Manager At <a href = "https://faceindomobile.com">Faceindo Chat</a>
+- Content Writer At <a href = "https://wibucode.com">Wibucode</a>
 - Building projects and my portfolio website.
 Although, I think I'll wait to learn React before I build the website.

 ### 💡 Goals for 2021
-- Complete Node JS Vacation on 2021
+- Complete Node JS Vacation on May 2021
 - Build 20+ projects
 - Become skilled in JavaScript